 2. Invest in Solid Penny Stocks

-Of course the advertisement pitch came with a caveat requiring me to buy a $1,000 trading course, so I can learn the ‘secret’ strategies to making millions trading penny stocks.
+Of course, the advertisement pitch came with a caveat requiring me to buy a $1,000 trading course, so I can learn the ‘secret’ strategies to making millions trading penny stocks.

 DON’T let anybody sell you a pipe dream that trading penny stocks is the easy and fastest way to make money.

 Penny stocks are typically shares of publicly traded companies that are valued under $10 – $5 per share.
-A lot of penny stocks trades over the counter which makes them quite risky, however, there are some penny stocks that are listed in the NASDAQ and NYSE.
+A lot of penny stocks trade over the counter which makes them quite risky, however, there are some penny stocks that are listed in the NASDAQ and NYSE.